Creating memory gardens for loved ones

 I really love creating memory gardens for my loved ones, I create them one each every year.

-I love being out in my garden, I spend a lot of time there…depending on the weather.
-I love gardening, sitting in the sunshine ( although not when it’s too hot ) I sit more in the shade.
-I enjoy reading or writing outside and spending time with family♡
+Its wonderful being out in my garden, I spend a lot of time there – depending on the weather.
+I enjoy gardening, sitting in the sunshine ( although not when it’s too hot ) I sit more in the shade.
+I like reading or writing outside and spending time with family♡

 So while I’m out in the garden it’s nice to see the memory gardens, and remember our loved ones…it’s like there’s a part of them there with us, in memory.